 Are you anticipating or observing crowds in your restaurant?
 Make operational changes to avoid crowds as much as possible.
 Consider switching to accept reservations only or offer curbside pickup areas.

 Each restaurant may have unique situations such as limited outdoor space or permit requirements.
-It is important for employers to assess the risks of COVID-19 transmission for their specific space and implement appropriate hazard controls using the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative controls, personal protective equipment (PPE) and non-medical masks).
+It is important for employers to assess the risks of COVID-19 transmission for their specific space and implement appropriate hazard controls using the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative controls, personal protective equipment (PPE)).
 Use a layered approach when implementing the chosen combination of risk controls.